Drywood Termite Facts

 The western drywood termite is established in southwestern states, northwest Mexico and certain regions of Florida.
 The swarmer is about ½ inch long including wings with a brownish orange head and dark brown abdomen.
 Its wing veins are almost black.
 The soldier has a sloped forehead that looks rounded from the side.
 The soldier’s head can vary from shades of orange to reddish brown.

 The powderpost termite (also known as the furniture termite) got its name from the piles of fecal pellets it leaves behind that looks like sawdust and because it often invades the wood in furniture.
 Powderpost Termites are found in humid coastal areas such as Florida, Hawaii and along the coast of southern states.
 The swarmer ranges between ⅜ and 7/16 of an inch long including wings.
 Its head and body are a muted brown and the wings colorless to a pale yellowish brown with dark veins.
 The soldier has a stout, blackish plug-shaped head.

 Drywood Termites In The House & The Garden

 If you suspect that you might have termites in your house, immediately call a pest management professional to inspect the problem.
 Termite damage can be extensive without you even knowing it exists.
 There can even be multiple colonies in your home because swarms will often colonize a new nest close to the original colony.

 Frequently Asked Questions

 A pest management professional has the education, equipment and skills necessary to effectively address a drywood termite problem.
 Finding and treating the drywood termites can be challenging, especially if they are spread throughout your yard.
-A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the drywood termite infestation.
+A termite treatment and control professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the drywood termite infestation.